phfn/AI-Exam-Correction/README.md

 ## Documentation

-The documentation is contained in the projekt itselt (docs folder).
+The documentation is contained in the projekt itself (docs folder).

 ## License